internetarchive/dweb-transports/API.md

 #####supports(url, funcl)
 Determines if the Transport supports url’s of this form.
 For example TransportIPFS supports URLs starting ipfs:
 ```
 url       identifier of resource to fetch or list
 Returns   True if this Transport supports that type of URL
+throw     TransportError if invalid URL
 ```

 #####p_info()